 The General Manager (GM) is the highest ranking officer of HEAT and is responsible for the direction of the Network.
 The GM oversees show development, promotion, marketing, board meetings, and finances.
 Branding is upheld by the GM, as well as all public relations concerns alongside the Associate GM.
 Another duty of the GM is to have regular meetings with HEAT's faculty adviser to discuss new programs, university relations, and personnel concerns.

 Meaghan Roderick is the sitting GM.

 The Associate General Manager acts as the second ranking officer of HEAT and is responsible for supervising show production.
 The AGM regularly meets with show producers to discuss any development or concern the shows may have.
 The AGM also focuses on HEAT's social media outreach alongside the GM, including assistance with finances.
 Should the GM ever be unavailable to precede over the Network, it is the AGM's role to manage proceedings.

 The Program Director (PD) directs HEAT's technology and technical programming.
 The PD oversees HEAT's channel on campus as well as the Network's HD livestream services, including scheduling of shows.
-The PD is responsible for conferring with the LHSOC's engineer team regularly, including relating any issues to the GM or AGM.
-Furthermore, the PD monitors HEAT's website development and support.
+The PD is responsible for conferring with the LHSOC's engineer team regularly, including relaying any issues to the GM or AGM.
+Unofficially, the PD monitors HEAT's website development and support.

 Zach Faretra is the sitting PD.

 The role of HEAT's advisor is to guide and direct the Network's student leadership in compliance with university relations and guidelines.
 This role is only occupied by a faculty member.
 The General Manager convenes with the Adviser regularly to discuss the Network's development and any issues that may arise.
 Additionally, the adviser will attend multiple shows a semester to supervise production and safety.
 When able, the adviser will also attend HEAT board meetings to offer advice concerning developing affairs, voting, constitutional amendments, and scheduling.